EQ4/heavylib-c/README.md

-# Heavy DSP Library
+# Heavy DSP

-Collection of low level DSP modules written in C
+These are the static files used by heavy to generate code